miyag/UiPath.Academy/SolutionArchitectTraining/readme.md

 # Solution Architect Training

 https://www.uipath.com/ja/academy/training#t4

 ## Solution Architect - Quiz 1

----

 ### 1) Both Orchestrator and Studio communicate with the Robot through the Robot Service.
-- [x] False
+- [-] False
 - [o] True

 ---

 ### 2) Which of the following statements are true regarding the current REFrameWork?
 - [o] The TransactionItem variable can be changed from QueueItem to another data type.
-- [x] In case of an unexpected application exception in the Process, the robot will recover and can potentially retry by setting a value in the Config file.
+- [-] In case of an unexpected application exception in the Process, the robot will recover and can potentially retry by setting a value in the Config file.
 - [o] Init state can be retried by setting a value in the Config file.
-- [x] If configured, the robot can end the execution on multiple consecutive application errors occurring in the Process state.
+- [-] If configured, the robot can end the execution on multiple consecutive application errors occurring in the Process state.

 ---

 ### 3) Which of the following are responsibilities of the RPA Solution Architect?
 - [o] Reusable component identification
-- [x] Installation of the UiPath Product Suite
+- [-] Installation of the UiPath Product Suite
 - [o] Code review
 - [o] Best Practices agreement and collaboration

 ---

 ### 4) What stage is the Development Effort Estimation conducted in?
-- [x] In the Sustain stage
+- [-] In the Sustain stage
-- [x] In the Test stage
+- [-] In the Test stage
-- [x] In the Build stage
+- [-] In the Build stage
 - [o] In the Preparation stage

 ---

 ### Q) What needs to be followed when estimating the development effort?
 - [o] Understanding the process to be automated
-- [x] Developing workflows
+- [-] Developing workflows
 - [o] Allowing extra time for unit and functional testing
 - [o] Test the integration of UiPath with the target applications